Commands (commands

 6

-Notice that when you call the command
+Notice that the command

-method, it opens up a new command.
+method could receive the handler too.
 If you give it a handler, that handler will apply to the default

 scope of that command.
 Calling add